jpbonson/SBBFramework/README.md

 [![Build Status](https://travis-ci.org/jpbonson/SBBFramework.svg?branch=master)](https://travis-ci.org/jpbonson/SBBFramework) [![Coverage Status](https://coveralls.io/repos/github/jpbonson/SBBFramework/badge.svg?branch=master)](https://coveralls.io/github/jpbonson/SBBFramework?branch=master)

 # SBBFramework
 Python implementation of **Symbiotic Bid-Based (SBB)** framework for problem decomposition using Genetic Programming (GP).
-Algorithm developed by the NIMS laboratory, Dalhousie University, Canada.
-This implementation can be used as an extendable code to apply GP to reinforcement learning tasks.
+This algorithm was developed by the NIMS laboratory, Dalhousie University, Canada.

-[Work in progress....]
+This framework can be used in the following ways:

+- reinforcement learning tasks (via sockets): implement a socket client that follows SBB socket interface (available below), define a configuration, and run SBB and the client.
+A simple socket client for tictactoe is available in SBB/tests/system_tests/tictactoe_game/.py.
+Sample configurations for this task are available in SBB/configs/sockets/
+- reinforcement learning tasks (via code extension): implement a class that inherits SBB/environments/default_environment, add the new environment to _initialize_environment in SBB/sbb.py, define a configuration, and run SBB.
+A simple class implementation for tictactoe is available in SBB/environments/reinforcement/tictactoe/.
+Sample configurations for this task are available in SBB/configs/tictactoe/ and SBB/configs/poker/
+- reinforcement learning tasks (via code extension):
+- classification tasks: add a .train and a .test file to SBB/datasets, define a configuration, and run SBB.
+Sample configurations for this task are available in SBB/configs/classification/ (Warning: This framework was developed focusing on reinforcement learning, so it is not able to deal with big datasets)

 # Index
 1. Introduction